The Best Testosterone Booster in 2024

 • Prescription clomiphene

-• A nutritional supplement with six targeted ingredients
+• A testosterone booster supplement with well-selected ingredients

 Previously, Roman only offered its nutritional supplement as a means to treat low testosterone.
-It has since added an at-home testosterone test and prescription therapy.
-We already have a comprehensive review of the best at-home testosterone tests, and this new product gives several of our top picks a run for their money in both cost and convenience.
+It then added an at-home testosterone test and prescription therapy.
+(We already have a comprehensive review of the best at-home testosterone tests, and this test from Roman gives several of our top picks a run for their money in both cost and convenience.)

-NOTE: As of January 2024, due to an ongoing clomiphene citrate shortage, Roman has temporarily suspended its testing and prescription services for testosterone.
+NOTE: Throughout 2024, due to an ongoing clomiphene citrate shortage, Roman has temporarily suspended its testing and prescription services for testosterone.
 We'll continue to monitor the situation and update this page as Roman brings its testing and prescription support back online.

-When it comes to prescription clomiphene, you should know that this isn't a testosterone replacement therapy.
-Those therapies contain the hormone itself that you get into your body with topical creams or injections.
+When it comes to prescription clomiphene, you should know that it isn't a TRT.
+A proper TRT contains the hormone itself, which you get into your body with topical creams or injections.
 Clomiphene doesn't contain any hormones, but it signals to your brain that there isn't enough testosterone in your system, leading to an increase in production.
-The results of trials in men are impressive, and the side effect risk is low.
+The results of clomiphene trials in men are impressive, and the side effect risk is low.
 This is in stark contrast with testosterone replacement, which is associated with a litany of side effects, including fertility issues.

 There are some causes and cases of low testosterone that are too severe for clomiphene to be effective, but it's a very promising testosterone booster for men who don't find success with nutritional supplements or those who want to skip ahead to stronger, more clinically supported treatments without reaching for testosterone replacement.